-Ted is currently ranked by Chambers USA as a leading lawyer for Product Liability & Mass Torts, where clients note that he is “a wonderful lawyer” who is “easy to work with, smart, competent and charming.”
-He also has been recognized by Benchmark Litigation as a national “Litigation Star” for Product Liability and as a “Local Litigation Star” in New York, and by Legal 500 as a “recommended” lawyer nationwide for Product Liability and Mass Torts, and General Commercial Disputes.
+Ted is currently ranked by Chambers USA as a leading lawyer nationally, where clients note that he is “a wonderful lawyer” with “excellent experience” who is “very responsive” and “easy to work with, smart, competent and charming.”
+He also has been recognized by Benchmark Litigation as a national “Litigation Star” and as a “Local Litigation Star” in New York, and by Legal 500 as a “recommended” lawyer nationwide for Product Liability and Mass Torts, as well as General Commercial Disputes.

 Ted has over 25 years of litigation and trial experience representing companies in high-stakes matters that threaten their reputations and businesses.
 He has extensive experience in multi-district litigation, class actions, and individual actions, and has represented clients in federal and state courts throughout the country at all stages of the litigation process, including often acting as coordinating national litigation counsel.
 For example, he:

 - Serves as lead bankruptcy litigation counsel for Johnson & Johnson in connection the chapter 11 cases of Imerys Talc America and related debtors who had supplied J&J with talc for use in J&J products.

 - Represented Discovery Communications, LLC in a variety of disputes with distributors, production companies, and talent, including: a multi-million dollar breach of contract case brought by a former satellite distributor regarding distribution of Discovery programming, which he tried to a favorable bench ruling in Maryland federal court and won on appeal before the Fourth Circuit; and the defense of a breach of contract, copyright, and trademark infringement suit in California federal court arising out of Discovery’s termination of its relationship with a television production company.